footcricket05/Docker-Watchtower/README.md

 Welcome to the **Docker Resource Monitor**!
 This application allows you to monitor the memory usage of your Docker containers in real-time, with features to start and stop memory-consuming processes. 🌟

+This project is designed to help developers and system administrators manage Docker resources effectively by providing insights into memory consumption.
+By using this tool, you can visualize resource usage patterns, identify bottlenecks, and optimize the performance of your containers.

 ## 🚀 Features
 - **Check Resource Usage**: Monitor the current memory usage of your Docker containers.
 - **Start Memory Consumer**: Create a memory-intensive process to test your system’s limits.